Why Does My Cat Lick My Eye? 6 Possible Reasons

 Your cat licking your eye could be more than just weird or uncomfortable.
 Our eyes are sensitive and can get infections or injuries if a cat transfers bacteria or progresses to “love bites” that can damage the delicate skin around the eye or your eyeball itself.

 Remember, your cat’s tongue has been on many surfaces, including counters, floors, their food dish, insects—the list goes on.
-Though it’s a sweet gesture, there’s a lot of bacteria or parasites that you wouldn’t want near your eye.
+Though it’s a sweet gesture, there are a lot of bacteria or parasites that you wouldn’t want near your eye.
 If your cat licks your eye, redirect them with playtime or cuddles to discourage the behavior.

 Conclusion